otetard/ownpad/README.md

 ## Mimetype detection

 Unfortunatly, apps can’t declare new mimetypes on the fly.
-To make OwnPad work properly, you need to add two new mimetypes in the `mimetypemapping.json` file (at ownCloud level).
+To make Ownpad work properly, you need to add two new mimetypes in the `mimetypemapping.json` file (at ownCloud level).

 To proceed, just copy `/resources/config/mimetypemapping.dist.json` to